LearnLib/alex/README.md

 The bundle can then be found at `build/target/alex-1.8.0-SNAPSHOT.war`.

+Only build the REST API and skip the frontend with `mvn package -P!build-frontend`

 ## Connecting to a database

 Per default, ALEX uses an embedded HSQL database which is stored in the *target/alex-database* directory.